jjschweigert/HyperVWorkgroup/README.md

 ![Network settings selection in SConfig](resources/images/4_network.png)

 **(2)** You are presented with a list of network adapters including index numbers.
-Enter the index number of the correct network adapter that is connected to the same network as your remote management machine.<br>
+Enter the index number of the correct network adapter that is connected to the same network as your remote management machine.

 ![Network settings adapter selection in SConfig](resources/images/4_network_adapter.png)

 **(3)** Now you are presented with a menu for managing the selected network adapter.
 Mainly we will set the IP address and DNS servers of the adapter (Options 1 and 2).
 First, select option 1 to set the nework adapter address.

 ![Network settings set network adapter address in SConfig](resources/images/4_network_address.png)

 **(4)** You are asked to select either DHCP or Static IP, Enter 'S' to choose a static IP

 ![Network settings address type in SConfig](resources/images/4_network_address_type.png)

 **(5)** Now you may enter the desired IP for the server and configure the other mandatory information.
 The default gateway address is the last configuration for this step.
 The following values were used in this environment